-We made the transition to the crib in just three days using the DockATot (get $10 off a DockATot using this affiliate link).
+Transitioning to the crib was a concern I had so we tried to make the transition as early as possible.
+We created a strategy and thankfully the transition to the crib took just three days using the DockATot (get $10 off a DockATot using this affiliate link).
 Let me preface this by saying Aiden has always been a pretty decent sleeper.
 If you have a not so great sleeper, you may want to check out this post on ways to get your baby to calm and sleep which is a guest post by a baby sleep consultant.

 Aiden has slept in his own room since the first week he came home — in his Rock and Play.
 We really liked the Rock and Play because he had gas issues so the incline helped and the vibration seemed to help him stay asleep.
 About a week ago we noticed that when we came to get him in the morning his legs would be up almost over the front of the Rock and Play so we decided it was about time to transition him to the crib.

 Affiliate links are included, which means if you make a purchase I may receive a small commission at no additional cost to you.
 I only write about products I love.
 Thank you for supporting the brands that support this blog.

 We knew this day would come (although we thought it would happen closer to three months) so we have been trying to put him down for naps in the DockATot which is flat and we figured if he was comfortable with it, it might make the transition to the crib easier.
 It seems to have paid off!